fmv1992/scala_pandoc/documentation/readme.md

 A [Pandoc][pandoc] library written in Scala.

-A command line utility to process Pandoc's json.
+Also a command line utility to process Pandoc's json.

 ## Library